-Term reports are required at the end of each term.
-Report preparation should be coordinated with the CWMA and Recipient, the financial manager should prepare financial ledgers with supporting documentation and in-kind term reports.
+Term reports are required at the end of each term as outlined in the award agreement.
+Report preparation should be coordinated with the CWMA (Applicant) and Recipient, the financial manager should prepare financial ledgers with supporting documentation and in-kind term reports.
 In addition, ISDA may request additional reports as needed during the grant period.
 These include narrative reports (detailing accomplishments) and evaluation reports.

-- A. Term deadlines are as follows: - 1st Term (~March 16 June 30), reports due July 15th. - 2nd Term (July 1 September 30) reports due October 15^{th.} - 3rd Term (October 1 December 1) reports due December 15th.
+Term deadlines are typically as follows:

+- 1st Term (~March 16 June 30), reports due July 15th. - 2nd Term (July 1 September 30) reports due October 15^{th.} - 3rd Term (October 1 December 1) reports due December 15^{th.}
-III.

 Term Reports

-- A. The following list is a guideline of what each term report will include: - Running Financial Ledger (Exhibit 13) from date of Disbursement Agreement (Director's signature date) to end of current Term.
-Showing all transactions for the grant cycle. - For all individual expenditures on the Financial Ledger, backup documentation must be provided (As described below in subsections IV & V). - In-Kind Match Summary (Exhibit14a) for the period of the term, not a running total.
+The following list is a guideline of what each term report will include, however the most accurate term report details will be directed within the award agreement:

+- Running Financial Ledger (Exhibit 13) from date of Disbursement Agreement (Director's signature date) to end of current Term.
+Showing all transactions for the grant cycle. - For all individual expenditures on the Financial Ledger, backup documentation must be provided (As described in awarded Cost Share Agreement). - In-Kind Match Summary (Exhibit14a) for the period of the term, not a running total.
+Required for term reports whether funds have been received or spent during the term